Pierre-Lannoy/wp-opcache-manager/README.md

 * OPcache related events.

 __OPcache Manager__ supports multisite report delegation.

+> __OPcache Manager__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 __OPcache Manager__ is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.